sdsc/guile-roll/README.md

 variables they provide are otherwise defined.

-The guile build process requires a number of other packages be installed on the build system, including the libffi and libunistring libraries, as well as the latest versions of autoconf/make, binutils, and texinfo.
-All these packages are included in SDSC's gnutools roll.
+The guile build process requires a number of other packages be installed on the build system, including the gmp, libffi, and libunistring libraries, as well as the latest versions of autoconf/make, binutils, and texinfo.
+All these packages are included in SDSC's gnucompiler and gnutools rolls.

 ## Building